6220119/about/README.md

 about
 =====
-Simple website demonstrates basic AngularJS features
+A simple website demonstrates basic AngularJS features